What is the Fisher House?

 What does it cost to stay at the Fisher House?

 - Families do not pay to stay at a Fisher House.
-Fees at Army, Navy and Air Force Fisher Houses are underwritten by Fisher House Foundation.
+Fees at Army, Navy and Air Force Fisher Houses are covered by The Fisher House Foundation.

 Are there any rules in place for those staying at the Fisher House?